cqchien/artoy-vault/docs/development.md

 These steps may work for [other databases](https://typeorm.io/#features) supported by TypeORM.
 If they work, let us know and we'll add it to the docs!

 ##### Docker Compose
-After completing the steps above, you can use [this docker-compose file](../docker-compose_mysql.yml) for awesome-nest-boilerplate with MySQL (instead of PostgreSQL).
+After completing the steps above, you can use [this docker-compose file](../docker-compose_mysql.yml) with MySQL (instead of PostgreSQL).

 ### Dev server